 On January 1, 2023, targeted cCMV screening began for newborns who do not pass the hearing screening after birth.
 This new screening is intended to identify infants with cCMV and connect families with appropriate medical treatments, therapies, and long-term monitoring of possible symptom development.

 More than 15 conditions on Florida’s newborn screening panel are time-critical, meaning that days, and sometimes hours, can make a difference in the health outcome of a newborn.
-A delay in the transit (shipping) of newborn screening (NBS) specimens can cause a delay in testing and lead to late or delayed diagnosis of a child.
+A delay in the transit (shipping) of newborn screening (NBS) specimens causes an avoidable delay in the identification of and intervention for a potential health concern.
 In February 2015, the United States Department of Health and Human Services Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children (ACHDNC) formalized a series of recommendations regarding timeliness in newborn screening.

 These recommendations included: